Options for Current Duke Students

 - Spring of Senior Year for admission in Fall of 5th year

 Note that no matter when you apply, you'll remain an undergraduate for four years before becoming an MEng student in the fifth year.
 That means that you should select your application term based on when you'll actually join the program after graduation, not when you'd like to take and MEng or departmental graduate courses you plan to transfer.
 For that reason, the application will choose summer term 1 for the year of your BSE graduation, but your application will be considered and a decision will be posted in the admission timeline you seek.

 Example: If you’d like a decision before you take the classes, apply for the term in which you’ll take them.
 For example, if you want to take the classes in Spring, you'd apply for Spring admission to hear back by December 1 of your senior year.

 4+1 students admitted to the MEng program while undergraduates remain an undergraduate for four years before becoming an MEng student in the fifth year.
 Typically, matriculation occurs in summer term 1 after the spring semester of the senior year, and students will complete the internship requirement within 1 year of matriculation.
 Students will be charged as undergraduates for the first four years and as MEng students for the fifth year.
 The MEng program charges tuition by semester, and payment by credit is not available in the fifth year.

-In order to complete the program in only one additional year after being admitted as an undergraduate, a 4+1 must complete the required internship the summer between the undergraduate degree and the start of the MEng program.
+In order to complete the program in only one additional year after being admitted as an undergraduate, a 4+1 must complete an approved, required internship in the summer between the undergraduate degree and the start of the MEng program.
 4+1 students should seek approval from the department before beginning the internship.
 Alumni who are admitted may sometimes use work experience in lieu of the internship.